SoerenMoeller/automaton-maker/README.md

 - No labels on nodes yet
 - arrows my have some offset
 - text size and subscripts not implemented
-- start arrow may disappear (save angle and reconstruct to prevent this)

 ## Hot features to come
 - Convert the automaton into LaTeX-Code